mdvanes/fp-in-python-talk/slides.md

 ---

-- Is Python multi paradigm? (probably)
+- Is Python multi-paradigm? (probably)
-- Are functions a first class citizen? (lambda expressions?)
+- Are functions first class citizens? (lambda expressions?)
 - How do some of the functional operators work?
 - Where to get immutable data structures?
-- Do we want to use Coconuts? [coconut-lang.org](coconut-lang.org)
+- Do we want to use Coconut? [coconut-lang.org](coconut-lang.org)

 Note: